 Below is an example SMX message exchange.
-Messages send from the SNMP agent are marked with '>' while replies send from the runtime system are marked with '<'.
+Messages sent from the SNMP agent are marked with '>' while replies sent from the runtime system are marked with '<'.
 Line terminators ('CRLF') are not shown in order to make the example more readable.